Oceans cover 71% of our planet.

 There is a reason why the planet is surrounded by mostly water.
 One for sure is for its living organisms to survive.

-Thus, it's implied that humanity wouldn't keep going exceptionally long in a world without water.
-The same thing can be said to describe all species and plants, and since water establishes one of the building blocks essential for life to flourish.
+Thus, it's implied that humanity wouldn't survive exceptionally long in a world without water.
+The same can be said for all species and plants since water is one of the building blocks essential for life to flourish.

 Below are a few possible impacts if all of the water on this great green Earth disappeared overnight.